 To integrate information of the external stimulus along with the observed neuronal data, we added an additional node for each type of stimulus that was presented to the animal.
 This node was set to ‘1’ when the corresponding stimulus was on and ‘0’ when the stimulus was off (Figures 1A and 1B).
-The general and mathematical properties of CRF models obtained with added nodes did not significantly differ from CRF models obtained without added nodes.
-In both conditions CRFs modeled the conditional probability of network states given the observations (Figure S2).
+The general and mathematical properties of CRF models obtained with added nodes did not significantly differ from CRF models obtained without added nodes (Figure S2).
+In both conditions, CRFs modeled the conditional probability of network states given the observations.
 Therefore, by treating visual stimuli as added nodes and comparing the output likelihood of observing each stimulus, we were able to predict visual stimuli from observed data.
 In this way, the nodes directly connected to the added nodes represent different visual stimuli.
 For example, given two visual stimuli (horizontal or vertical drifting gratings), the likelihood corresponding to observing each stimulus is defined by: ph= p(xm|ym, yh=1, yv=0), and pv= p(xm|ym, yh=0, yv=1).
 Thus, the relative likelihood, ph-pv, can be used to classify the presented stimuli (Figure 1C).
 To evaluate the classification performance, we examined the receiver operating characteristic (ROC) curve of the two stimuli (Figure 1D) as well as the area under curve (AUC, Figure S3).
 We also calculated three standard measurements from the number of true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN): accuracy, defined as (TP+TN)/(TP+TN+FP+FN); precision, defined as TP/(TP+FP); and recall, defined as TP/(TP+FN).
-Using these measurements, we demonstrated that CRFs are able to predict the orientation of drifting-gratings from visual stimuli (Figure S3).
+Using these measurements, we demonstrated that CRFs are able to predict the orientations of drifting-gratings (Figure S3).

 Identification of the most representative neurons from cortical ensembles based on CRFs

 It has been shown that coactive cortical ensembles represent neuronal populations with modular properties (Carrillo-Reid et al., 2015a; Carrillo-Reid et al., 2016; Cossart et al., 2003; Mao et al., 2001; Miller et al., 2014).
-Structural and functional modularization, in both macro-scale and micro-scale levels are characterized by local structures with high inter-connectivity, where a group of neurons shows dense physical or functional connections (Achard et al., 2006; Bonifazi et al., 2009; Hagmann et al., 2008; He et al., 2007; Shimono and Beggs, 2015; Sporns et al., 2007; Stetter et al., 2012; Zuo et al., 2012).
+Structural and functional modularization, in both macro-scale and micro-scale levels, are characterized by local structures with high inter-connectivity, where a group of neurons shows dense physical or functional connections (Achard et al., 2006; Bonifazi et al., 2009; Hagmann et al., 2008; He et al., 2007; Shimono and Beggs, 2015; Sporns et al., 2007; Stetter et al., 2012; Zuo et al., 2012).
 Such structures can be described by different concepts such as cliques, communities (Palla et al., 2005), hubs and modules (Bullmore and Sporns, 2009).